New England Patriots win Super Bowl LIII for 6th title

 The dynasty lives on.

-Once again, the New England Patriots are Super Bowl champions, winning Super Bowl LIII 13-3 at Mercedes-Benz Stadium in Atlanta -- and launching Tom Brady and Bill Belichick into a different stratosphere.
+Once again, the New England Patriots are Super Bowl champions, grinding to win Super Bowl LIII 13-3 at Mercedes-Benz Stadium in Atlanta -- and launching Tom Brady and Bill Belichick into a different stratosphere.

 They have now won six Super Bowls together, extending their record for the most by a head coach and starting quarterback combination.
 With the win, the Patriots are tied with the Pittsburgh Steelers for the most Super Bowl titles in NFL history.